 The Connective Learning Dyslexia Centre in Kelsall has delivered expert dyslexia tuition since it was established by Isabel McIntyre in 1999.
 Over the intervening years, hundreds of people with dyslexia have been helped to improve their reading, writing, spelling and communication skills and to increase their confidence and self-esteem.

-Isabel is supported by an experienced team, including Centre Supervisor Tara Holt and her deputy Alison Bailey.
+Isabel is supported by an experienced team, including Centre Supervisor Alison Bailey.

 A multi-sensory computerised programme is used, which is suitable for both children and adults (whether dyslexic or not) at any level.
 It is a simple-to-use method, based on students working their way through a series of easy and enjoyable exercises on the computer, working at their own rate and without pressure.
 The method involves the use of the eyes, ears, speech organs, fingers and muscles so that the brain receives the same “message” from a variety of pathways.
 Multi-sensory methods have long been recognised as the best way for people with dyslexia to learn.
 When combined with interactive computer technology, our staff expertise and highly supportive one-to-one learning environment, these methods are extremely effective.